-Here are the top five myths about the best time to eat fruit, along with the truth.
+Here are the top 5 myths about the best time to eat fruit, along with the facts.

 This is one of the most prevalent myths regarding when to eat fruit.

-While it's true that the fiber in fruit can slow the release of food from your stomach, the rest of these claims are false.
+While the fiber in fruit can slow the release of food from your stomach, the rest of these claims are false.

-Although fruit can cause your stomach to empty more slowly, it does not cause food to sit in your stomach indefinitely.
+Fruit can cause your stomach to empty more slowly, but it does not cause food to sit in your stomach indefinitely.

-While this change in speed is significant, it’s by no means slowing digestion down enough to cause food to spoil in the stomach.
+While this change in speed is notable, it’s by no means slowing digestion down enough to cause food to spoil in the stomach.

-Additionally, slowing the emptying of your stomach is a good thing.
-It can help you feel full for longer, which might help you eat fewer calories in the long run (2).
+Additionally, slowing the emptying of your stomach is generally a good thing.
+It may help you feel full for longer (

-But even if fruit did cause food to sit in your stomach for significantly longer than usual, your stomach is specifically designed to prevent the growth of bacteria, which is what causes fermentation and rotting (3).
+Still, even if fruit did cause food to sit in your stomach for significantly longer than usual, your stomach is specifically designed to prevent the growth of bacteria, which is what causes fermentation and rotting (

 This part of digestion occurs partly to help kill bacteria in your food and prevent microbial growth.

-There is also no scientific support behind the idea that eating fruit on an empty stomach can affect longevity, fatigue or dark circles under the eyes.
+No evidence supports the idea that eating fruit on an empty stomach affects longevity, fatigue, or dark circles under the eyes.

-Bottom Line: Eating fruit with a meal can slow the emptying of your stomach but only by a small amount.
-This is actually a good thing as it may help you feel more full and cut back on calories.
+Eating fruit with a meal can slow the emptying of your stomach, but only by a small amount.
+This is actually a good thing, as it may help you feel more full.

 This myth seems to be an extension of myth number 1.
-It claims that you need to eat fruit on an empty stomach to reap all of the nutritional benefits.
+It claims that you need to eat fruit on an empty stomach to gain all of its nutritional benefits.

-However, this is not at all true.
-The human body has evolved over time to be as efficient as possible when it comes to extracting nutrients from food.
+However, this is not true.
+The human body has evolved to be as efficient as possible when it comes to extracting nutrients from food.

-When you eat a meal, the stomach acts as a reservoir, releasing only small amounts at a time so that your intestines can easily digest it (4).
+When you eat a meal, your stomach acts as a reservoir, releasing only small amounts at a time so that your intestines can easily digest it (